WebDevBooster/passbooster/README.md

 # PassBooster

 ### DOWNLOAD
-You can download a compiled ready-to-use HTML file in [releases](https://github.com/WebDevBooster/passbooster/releases/).
+You can download a compiled ready-to-use HTML file in [releases](https://github.com/WebDevBooster/passbooster/releases/) or try it on this [online playground](https://webdevbooster.github.io)

 ---